maniconaji/maniconaji/README.md

 - 🛰 Geographic Information Systems (GIS).
 - 🌪 Data science applied to environmental problems.
-- 🌊 Environmental modelling, focused on the processes involved in:
+- 🌊 Environmental modelling, focused on the processes involved in Air quality and Weather forecast.
-    + Air-ocean interactions,
-    + Weather forecast, and
-    + Air quality.

 <br />